ttvn91/adblock/README.md

 	title="b2ntp" width="160" height="160" />
 </p>

-Hi i'm turtlecute and i love to test my adblocker! <br>
+Hi, I'm TurtleCute, and I love testing my adblocker!<br>
-Sadly a month ago my favorite adblock tester was archived.
-I cleaned and debloated the codebase and here is the tester online again!
+Sadly, a month ago, my favorite adblock tester was archived.
+I cleaned and debloated the codebase, and here it is online again!

 ## Ad Block Test  [Link](https://d3ward.github.io/toolz/adblock)
 This tool allows you to check if your adblock solution is blocking enough hosts.
 With a simple UI and easy UX you can check how much you have blocked.
 The tool tries to connect to the most common domains for different categories (ads, analytics, bug tracking, social trackers, mix and OEMs).